xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-RELEASE.md

 Note: at this moment the system should send a notification to all clients watching this project.

-## Update the README listings and examples
+## Update the README-BUILD listings and examples

 - check and possibly update the `ls -l` output
-- check and possibly update the output of the `--version` runs watching this project.
+- check and possibly update the output of the `--version` runs
+- check and possibly update the output of `tree -L 2`
 - commit changes

 ## Check the list of links